UBC-NLP/megacov/tweet_ids/readme.md

 # Data Organization
-The **Mega-COV** *V0.2* are organized as follows:
+The **Mega-COV** *V0.2* files are organized as follows:
-- the tweet IDs are categorised based on years to indicate the year/month of the collection and saved on 7 compressed files.
+- Tweet IDs are categorised based on years, with 2020 data also broken down into months.
+The collection is a total of 7 compressed files.
-- We provide the folowing information for each tweet:
+- For each tweeet, the files below have the folowing information:
      - `tweet_id`
      - `Twitter_lang`: the language assigined by Twitter
      - `LangID_tool` : for the undefined tweets by Twitter "und", we provide the language based on langid tool